Celebrity breakups of 2015

 Singer Gwen Stefani and musician Gavin Rossdale filed for divorce in August after 13 years of marriage.
 REUTERS/Vincent Kessler

-Country artists Blake Shelton and Miranda Lambert announced in July that they are divorcing after four years of marriage.
+Country artists Blake Shelton and Miranda Lambert announced their divorce in July after four years of marriage.
 REUTERS/Mario Anzuoni

 Kourtney Kardashian and Scott Disick split in July after nine years together.
 REUTERS/Allison Joyce